 \section{Abstract}

-The increasing accessibility of radiometric thermal imaging sensors for unmanned aerial vehicles (UAVs) offers significant potential for advancing AI-driven aerial wildfire management.
-Radiometric imaging provides per-pixel temperature estimates, a valuable improvement over non-radiometric data that requires irradiance measurements to be converted into visible images using RGB color palettes.
-Despite its benefits, this technology has been underutilized largely due to a lack of available data for researchers.
-This study addresses this gap by introducing methods for collecting and processing synchronized visual spectrum and radiometric thermal imagery using UAVs at prescribed fires.
-The included imagery processing pipeline drastically simplifies and partially automates each step from data collection to neural network input.
-Further, we present the FLAME 3 dataset, the first comprehensive collection of side-by-side visual spectrum and radiometric thermal imagery of wildland fires.
-Building on our previous FLAME 1 and FLAME 2 datasets, FLAME 3 includes radiometric thermal Tag Image File Format (TIFFs) and nadir thermal plots, providing a new data type and collection method \cite{FLAME3Sycan,FLAME3Nadir}.
-This dataset aims to spur a new generation of machine learning models utilizing radiometric thermal imagery, potentially trivializing tasks such as aerial wildfire detection, segmentation, and assessment.
-A single-burn subset of FLAME 3 for computer vision applications is available on Kaggle \href{https://www.kaggle.com/datasets/brycehopkins/flame-3-computer-vision-subset-sycan-marsh}{here,} with the full 6 burn set available to readers upon request.
+The increasing accessibility of radiometric thermal imaging sensors for unmanned aerial vehicles (UAVs) offers significant potential for advancing AI-driven aerial wildfire monitoring and decision support.
+Radiometric imaging provides per-pixel temperature estimates, offering a quantitative alternative to non-radiometric thermal imagery where temperature information is typically visualized through vendor-specific color palettes.
+Despite its advantages, radiometric UAV wildfire imagery remains underutilized in the research community, in part due to the limited availability of publicly accessible datasets containing synchronized visual-spectrum and radiometric thermal data.
+This study addresses this gap by introducing procedures for collecting and processing synchronized visual-spectrum and radiometric long-wave infrared imagery from UAVs during prescribed fires.
+We further present the FLAME~3 dataset, a collection of paired visual-spectrum and radiometric thermal imagery that builds upon prior FLAME datasets by including radiometric thermal Tag Image File Format (TIFF) files and nadir thermal plot data products \cite{FLAME3Sycan,FLAME3Nadir,FLAME3-dataport}.
+The dataset and associated processing tools are intended to support the development and evaluation of machine learning methods for aerial wildfire detection, segmentation, and related assessment tasks.